-The background and lead up to Hastings is fascinating.
+The background to Hastings is fascinating.
 In simple terms, there was a difference of opinion as to who should be king of England.
-Should it be Harold, the son of the leading Saxon Godwinson family, who believed he had been named as successor by the previous king Edward the Confessor?
-Or should it be William who had allegedly been promised the throne by both Harold (in a rash moment) and Edward?
+Should it be Harold, the son of the leading Saxon Godwinson family, who believed he had been named as successor by the previous king, Edward the Confessor?
+Or should it be William, who had allegedly been promised the throne by both Harold (in a rash moment) and Edward?
 Of course, it helped that both men wanted the job so much.
-Harold had himself crowned before Edward’s body was barely cold.
+Harold, who had no claim on the throne by descent, had himself crowned before old Edward’s body was barely cold.
 William, seriously disgruntled, set about raising enough men, supplies and ships to invade.
-His ability to convince folk that Harold had broken a sacred oath that William should be king helped gather support including, significantly, from the church.
+His ability to convince folk that Harold had broken a sacred oath that William should be king helped gather considerable support including, significantly, from the Church.
 Eventually, William raised an invasion fleet of 700 ships.

-The Norman invasion in southern England was preceded by another in the north led by the King of Norway, Harald Hardrada and King Harold of England’s estranged brother, Tostig.
-Landing in the Humber, the Norsemen rapidly overcame local Northumbrian earls at the Battle of Fulford, near York.
-Harold was expecting the Norman invasion and hung around the south coast during the summer of 1066 waiting for it.
+The Norman invasion in southern England was almost immediately preceded by another in the north led by the King of Norway, Harald Hardrada and King Harold of England’s estranged brother, Tostig.
+Landing in the Humber in the late summer of 1066, the Norsemen rapidly overcame local Northumbrian earls at the Battle of Fulford, near York.
+Harold was expecting the Norman invasion and had been hanging around the south coast in anticipation.
 But William was delayed by storms in the Channel.
-So when Harold heard about t’trouble up north, he reacted quickly, marched his army 200 miles or so in 5 days, gathering men en route, and completely surprised the invaders on 25th September at Stamford Bridge near York (not to be confused with a football ground in Chelsea).
-The Norsemen were wholly unprepared and many had no armour.
+So when Harold heard about t’trouble up north, he reacted quickly, marched his army 200 miles or so in 5 days, gathering more men en route, and completely surprised the invaders on 25 September at Stamford Bridge, near York (not to be confused with a football ground in Chelsea, further south).
+The Norsemen were wholly unprepared and many had no time to put on any armour.
 The English victory was so overwhelming that, of the 300 ships that had formed the invasion force, it is said only 24 were needed to sail the survivors home.
-Both Harald Hardrada and Tostig were killed.
-Then Harold learned that William had landed in Sussex, at Pevensey on 28th September and was ravaging the area.
-So he trudged back south again…
+Both Harald Hardrada and Tostig were killed in the fighting.
+Then the news came that William had landed in Sussex, at Pevensey on 28 September and was ravaging the area – Harold’s home turf; so he trudged back south again…

-For William, the road was open to London and on Christmas Day he was crowned, at Westminster, King William I. The Normans set about stamping their mark on the country they had conquered, relentlessly spreading their rule ever northward.
-In places, the conquest was particularly harsh and barbaric – the ‘harrying of the north’ (of England) is possibly the best example of Norman brutality, where entire villages and their inhabitants were viciously put to fire and sword and the unburied dead lined the highways.
+For William, the road was open to London and on Christmas Day he was crowned, at Westminster, King William I. The Normans set about stamping their mark on the country they had conquered, relentlessly spreading their rule ever northward, crushing resistance.
+In places, the conquest was particularly harsh and barbaric – the ‘harrying of the north’ (of England) is possibly the best (or worst) example of Norman brutality, where entire villages and their inhabitants were viciously put to fire and sword, and the unburied dead lined the highways.

 Celts, Romans, Saxon, Vikings – the Normans were the latest in a long line of invaders that shaped Britain, culturally and politically.
-The physical legacy of the Normans is perhaps most vividly seen today in the castles and cathedrals they built; they are, quite simply, symbols of power.
+The physical legacy of the Normans is perhaps most vividly seen today in the castles and cathedrals they built; they are, quite bluntly, symbols of power.
 Norman-French aristocracy replaced the defeated Saxons.
-The Normans introduced feudalism, a system that relied upon a pyramid of supporting dues and privileges, with the king at the peak, as well as trial by jury.
-What might be called ‘the French Connection’, inevitably moved Britain away from its northern roots.
+The Normans introduced trial by jury and feudalism, a system that relied upon a pyramid of supporting dues and privileges, with the king at the peak.
+What might be called ‘the French Connection’, inevitably moved Britain away from northern German/Scandinavian influence.
 There was less regional autonomy based on the shires.
-The Saxons survived, but as a kind of under-class.
+The Saxons survived, but as a kind of under-class – many of the Anglo-Saxon elite had actually fled to the Lowlands of Scotland.
 The Saxon language – old English – survived too, but was influenced by the French of the court and ruling classes.
 By the 14th century it is possible to see a language that is kind of recognisable as English…

 “Whan that Aprill with his shoures soote, the droghte of March hath perced to the roote…” – When in April the sweet showers fall, that pierce March’s drought to the root and all…”